Itinerarium Alexandri

-The Itinerarium Alexandri ("The Journey of Alexander") is a 4th-century Latin Itinerarium - a travel guide in the form of a listing of cities, villages (vici) and other stops, on a journey with the intervening distances given.
+The Itinerarium Alexandri ("The Journey of Alexander") is a 4th-century Latin itinerarium, a travel guide in the form of a listing of cities, villages (vici) and other stops, on a journey with the distances between them noted.

 The text describes Alexander the Great's journey of conquest to the Empire of the Persian.
 The book contains a description of Alexander's life from his ascendance to the Macedonian throne to his conquests in India.
 The content of the texts draws heavily on the Anabasis of Alexander by Arrian and it has similarities to the Alexander Romance.

 The work is dedicated to the Roman Emperor Constantius II.
-The author is unknown but it is suspected to have been composed in 340 by Julius Valerius, who wrote Res gestae Alexandri Macedonis.
+The author is unknown but it is suspected to have been composed in 340 by Julius Valerius, who wrote the Res gestae Alexandri Macedonis.